open-telemetry/opentelemetry-go/CONTRIBUTING.md

 one exception is the API packages.
 The configs from the base API, eg.
 `go.opentelemetry.io/otel/trace.TracerConfig` and
-`go.opentelemetry.io/otel/metric.InstrumentConfig`, are intended to be consumed by the SDK therefor it is expected that these are exported.
+`go.opentelemetry.io/otel/metric.InstrumentConfig`, are intended to be consumed by the SDK therefore it is expected that these are exported.

 When a config is exported we want to maintain forward and backward compatibility, to achieve this no fields should be exported but should